 History - A Level

-The Non-Examined Assessment (NEA) is a 4000 word essay, written on a topic of your choosing.
-Using primary sources and historians interpretations which you will research independently, this essay is marked out of 40, and worth 20% of your A-level History course.
+Your coursework is a 4000 word essay, written on a topic of your choosing (from a bank of questions)*.
+Using primary sources and historians’ interpretations which you will research independently, this essay is marked out of 40, and worth 20% of your A level History course.

 Exam Board: OCR